syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 ## Adding multiple controls

-Im order to host more than one control with better alignment and avoid overlapping, a continer control like `Panel` can be used.
+In order to host more than one control with better alignment and avoid overlapping, a container control like `Panel` can be used.
 In the below code snippet, a combo box is added along with a label control.

 {% tabs %}